Yashasvi1015/assessment1/README.md

 ```
 getValue() Function: This function is marked as view, meaning it does not modify the blockchain state.
 It simply returns the current value stored in the value variable.

+## Authors

+Yashasvi
+[yashasvisharma846@gmail.com]
+[22BCS11802@cuchd.in]

+## License

+This project is licensed under the MIT License - see the License.md file for details.